MarioCalitri/mario_vcc_3/README.md

 🔥 Feast Forge

-Feast Forge is an all‑in‑one cooking companion app designed to make cooking easier, faster, and more enjoyable.
-Save and organize your recipes, convert measurements, calculate cook times, set built‑in timers, and build shopping lists — all within a warm, rustic cooking‑themed interface.
+Feast Forge is a clean, easy‑to‑use cooking companion app that helps you save recipes, track cook times, convert measurements, and build shopping lists — all inside a warm, rustic kitchen‑inspired interface.

-🍽️ Features
+✨ Features
-🧾 Recipe Storage

-Save unlimited recipes
-Add photos, ingredients, and instructions
-Organize by categories (Breakfast, Lunch, Dinner, Keto, BBQ, etc.)
-Quickly browse recipe cards from the home screen

-⏱️ Cook Timer

-Built‑in cooking timer
-Supports multiple simultaneous timers

-🔁 Measurement Converter

-Convert cups ↔ grams ↔ ounces ↔ tablespoons
-Automatically scale recipes up or down

-⏳ Cook Time Calculator

-Estimate cooking time based on weight, method, or temperature

-🛒 Shopping List

-Add ingredients directly from recipes
-Check off items as you shop
-Lists persist between sessions

-🔎 Smart Search

-Search by keyword or category
-Filter by meal type or dietary category
+Recipe Storage – Save recipes with ingredients, steps, and photos Categories – Browse meals like Breakfast, Lunch, Dinner, Keto, BBQ, etc.
+Cook Timer – Built‑in timer for managing multiple cooking tasks Measurement Converter – Cups ↔ grams ↔ ounces ↔ tablespoons Cook Time Calculator – Estimate cook time based on weight & method Shopping List – Add ingredients or create custom lists Search – Quickly find recipes or ingredients

-🧰 Installation (For Developers)
+🧰 Installation (Developers)
-Clone the repository:
-Shellgit clone https://github.com/<your-username>/<your-repo>.gitcd <your-repo>Show more lines
+Shellgit clone https://github.com/<your-username>/<your-repo>.gitcd <your-repo>npm installnpm startShow more lines (Adjust commands based on your tech stack.)
-Install dependencies (example for React Native — adjust to your tech stack):
-Shellnpm installShow more lines
-Run the app:
-Shellnpm startShow more lines

 🚀 Usage

+Open the app
-Browse recipes on the home screen
+Browse or search for recipes
-Tap a category to view all recipes inside it
-Add new recipes through the bottom navigation
+Add your own recipes with categories
-Use tools like the converter, timer, and cook time calculator Add ingredients to your shopping list
+Use the timer, converter, and calculator tools
-Save recipes for quick access anytime

-🗂️ Planned Features / Roadmap

-Meal planner calendar
-Nutrition calculator
-Guided step‑by‑step cooking mode
-Cloud sync across devices
-Share recipes with friends
-Dark mode
-Export/import recipe collections
+Build your shopping list as you cook

 🤝 Contributing
-Contributions are always welcome!
+Contributions are welcome!
-To contribute:
-Shellgit checkout -b feature/my-featureShow more lines After coding:
-Shellgit commit -m "Add new feature"git push origin feature/my-featureShow more lines Then open a pull request.
+Shellgit checkout -b feature/my-featuregit commit -m "Add new feature"git push origin feature/my-featureShow more lines Submit a pull request when ready.

 🙌 Credits

-Created by: Mario Calitri
+Created by Mario Calitri
-Design Inspiration: rustic cooking environments, warm tones, handcrafted UI Development Tools: VS Code, GitHub, Node/React Native (or your chosen stack), Figma
+Part of the Gungnir Forge project family

 📝 License
-MIT License (or whichever you prefer).
+This project is licensed under the MIT License.
+See the LICENSE file for details.